-Cats try to avoid bushes with thorns for obvious reasons, they hurt.
-Some plants with thrones include: Roses, Holly, Blackthorn, and Hawthron bushes.
-If you’re cat problem is really bad, trimmings from the bushes can be mixed in the garden mulch or fertilizer and used in the garden bed.
+Cats try to avoid bushes with thorns for obvious reasons.
+Some plants with thorns include roses, holly, blackthorn, and hawthorne bushes.
+If your cat problem is really bad, trimmings from the bushes can be mixed in the garden mulch or fertilizer and used in the garden bed.

-You can make sprays at home that work at repelling cats, made from your garden plants.
-To make this spray, combine citrus fruits, aromatic plants such as mint, and pepper extracts.
+You can make sprays at home that work at repelling cats.
+They can even be made from your garden plants.
+To make this spray, combine citrus fruits, aromatic plants, such as mint, and pepper extracts.
 Spray areas you do not want cats to use as their personal bathrooms.

-Because of the strong scent produced by lavender plants, when grouped together they can be successful at warding of cats.
-Then as they grow, you can harvest them to use in your recipes too.
+Because of the strong scent produced by lavender plants, when grouped together, they can be successful at warding off cats.
+As they grow, you can harvest them to use in your recipes too.